In this lesson we’re going to cover:

 - Select multiple tasks and headings by clicking on your CMD or CTRL key and clicking on each item you’d like to select or use the SHIFT key to select a group of tasks

 - You can set up a mandatory approval step in your process by using the ‘Approval’ button in the lower left-hand menu bar.
 We’ll walk you through it in an upcoming lesson, but if you can’t bear to wait you can take a sneak peek at Approvals.
-Note that Approvals are a feature on our Standard plan.

 Let’s put it into practice…